sameerdatta93/capstone-internal-external-project/README.txt

 	i.
 Create Username and Password entry - credentials shared separately over chat - use id as 'sd-dockerhub-creds' which adding credential.
 (This is for Docker) ii.
 Create AWS credentials using id as 'sd-aws-creds-prod'.
 (If needed for dev we could create 'sd-aws-creds-dev') 2 On jenkins homepage, click on new item and create a pipeline for prod.
-3. Once pipeline is created, go to configure and select 'Pipeline Script from SCM' under Pipeline section and then select Git under SCM, and use below git url and use the branch respectively. ('main' for prod pipeline in Branch Specifier - can specify whatever branch name we need to configure). https://github.com/sameerdatta93/capstone-internal-external-project.git Also select credentials which you would have created in first step.
+3. Once pipeline is created, go to configure and select 'Pipeline Script from SCM' under Pipeline section and then select Git under SCM, and use below git url and use the branch respectively. ('main' for prod pipeline in Branch Specifier, 'dev' for dev pipeline - can specify whatever branch name we need to configure). https://github.com/sameerdatta93/capstone-internal-external-project.git Also select credentials which you would have created in first step.
-4. Main branch is treated as Prod.
+4. Main branch is treated as Prod and dev branch is treated as development one.
 5. Run the pipeline.
 It should push the image to docker and deploy to eks.
 Rolling deployment is used while deploying a new image to eks.
 6. Deployment/service will be created in respective namespaces depending on the branch.
 7. Get the Load Balancer dns either from console or using kubectl command, and open it in browser using http and port 80.
 The app should be running.